AkshitBaliyan/AkshitBaliyan-langsmith-MAT496/README.md

 # MODULE 1

 Video 1:
 Each execution of the code generates a new trace.
 Traces record every function call, providing a detailed step-by-step breakdown of how the program runs.
 The LangSmith platform offers an intuitive UI to view these traces and the functions involved.
-Metadata about each run can also be stored and displayed in the trace—either added manually or during runtime.
+Metadata about each run can also be stored and displayed in the trace either added manually or during runtime.
 Both approaches were explored in the exercise.

 Video 2: